A tower connecting gauge groups to string topology: Examples and calculations

 Now we will finally construct the tower we described in the introduction.
 We may start with the tower of section \ref{mapping} and set $B = M$, $E = LM \amalg M$, and $X = M \amalg M$.
 Or, we may take the tower from section \ref{main_calculation} and set $G \simeq \Omega M$ and $\mc P \simeq *$, so that $\mc P^\ad \simeq LM$.
 Either construction gives the tower

 The $n$th layer is

 As before, $\mc C(LM;n)$ is configurations of $n$ unmarked free loops in $M$ with distinct basepoints.
 This proves Theorem \ref{intro_string_tower} from the introduction.

 \begin{rmk} The connectivity of the $n$th layer $\mc C(LM;n)^{-TC(M;n)}$ is negative, and decreases to $-\infty$ as $n \ra \infty$.
 Therefore the tower does not converge to $F$.
 We may phrase this another way: if the first layer is $k$-connected, then the $n$th layer is approximately $nk$-connected.
 This is actually consistent with other results from calculus of functors (cf. \cite{calc3} Thm.
 1.13 and \cite{arone_snaith} Thm.
 2), the difference here being that $k$ is negative.
-In the more general case of a principal bundle $\mc P$ over $M$, it seems likely that the tower will converge to $F$ when the dimension of $M$ is at most the connectivity of $G$.
-(This is after factoring out the tower for $F(X) = \Sph$ by taking a cofiber on each level.)
-We will not prove such a convergence result in this paper. \end{rmk}
+In the more general case of an ex-fibration $E \ra M$, the tower does converge when the dimension of $M$ is at most the connectivity of the fibers of $E$.
+This will follow from Thm \ref{convergence} below. \end{rmk}

 We conclude this section with a short homology calculation.
 We will skip over the first layer $LM^{-TM}$, since it can be calculated using methods from \cite{cohen2004loop}.
 Instead, taking $M = S^n$, we use standard Serre spectral sequence arguments to calculate the second layer in rational homology